stratumfarm/derohe/Readme.md

  * Threshold to highlight Peers with Block Transmission Success Rate below x
  * Threshold to highlight Peers latency below x threshold
  * Clear peers stats, individual or all
+ * Trusted Peers List / Only Connect To Trusted Peers
+ * Quick Connect to Hansen Nodes
+ * ban_above_height - ban all peers over a specific height

 ### Screen Shots